diogogomesaraujo/diogogomesaraujo/README.md

 ###

-<p align="left">My name is Diogo Gomes de Araújo and I am a CS Student at Universidade da Beira Interior<br><br>- 🔭 I’m working as a Back-End Developer and Project Manager in Star JE,<br>- 📚 I'm currently in the third year of my degree,<br>- ⚡ In my free time I also like to dable in the world of Graphic Design.</p>
+<p align="left">My name is Diogo Gomes de Araújo and I am a CS Student at FCUP.<br><br>- 🔭 I'm interested in cryptography, functional programming, distributed systems and algorithms,<br>- 📚 I'm currently in the first year of my master's degree,<br>- ⚡ In my free time I also like to dable in the world of Graphic Design.</p>

 ###